virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/experiment-name.md

-## Experiment name

-Preemptive vs.non-preemptive scheduling
+## Preemptive and non-preemptive scheduling